easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 <i>@equationdef {heat_loss}</i>
 </center><br>

 The water vapor pressure at the skin and in ambient air is determined using the piecewise Antoine Equation given by @equationref {p_mathrm} @cite antoine1888tensions .
 The resulting pressure is in units of mmHg and is a function of temperature in degrees Celsius.
-The constants are given by Table 5.
+The constants are given by @tableref {EnvironmentAntoineConstants}.

 <center>
 \f[p\mathrm{=}{\mathrm{10}}^{\left(A\mathrm{-}\frac{B}{C\mathrm{+}t}\right)}\f]